Herbs for Children 5+

 Many parents seek natural remedies to cure ailments for their children but question whether herbs are safe.
 Children’s bodies are particularly sensitive, however, they often respond best to the healing properties of plants.
 Incorporating herbs can provide children with a safer alternative to pharmaceutical drugs which can often produce harmful side effects.

 There are many herbs safe for children to consume that they can enjoy often.
-Below are some of the more common ones along with their usages.
+Below are some of the more common ones along with their usages. *Note that all of these recommendations are for children ages 5 and over.
+It’s best to consult with a holistic practitioner or herbalist prior to taking or combining herbs.
+Speak with your pediatrician if you have questions and concerns.

 A good source of the trace minerals calcium and iron, and also a good source of chlorophyll, which contains magnesium, and vitamin C, all of which are beneficial for growing children.
 The nettle leaf is often used for allergy relief due to its antihistamine properties.